remoh4183/AssessmentTest/README.md

                   4.9 Click Apply and Close button then Click Finish button 4.10 On the Libraries tab, JRE System Library should now indicate jdk 1.8 4.11 Click Apply and Close button

+# How to Run
+      * Using Eclipse IDE, you should be able to quicly execute the test execution.
+            1. Open Eclipse and Navigate to the Project folder in the Project Explorer
+            2. Under "src/test/java"/"features" package, you should be able to see TestRunner.java
+            3. Right click on TestRunner.java then select "Run as" then select "JUnit Test"
+            4. After execution is complete, check the Console tab and copy the HTML link report.
+It's usually indicated in the last line.
+            5. Open it in your chrome browser and should be able to see the detailed test execution report.

+# How to check the test scenarios
+      * Using Eclipse IDE, you should be able to see the scenarios on this project.
+            1. Open Eclipse and Navigate to the Project folder in the Project Explorer
+            2. Under "src/test/java"/"features" package, you should be able to see "assurity.feature" file
+            3. Open "assurity.feature" file